erszcz/rxml/README.md

 **exml** can parse both XML streams as well as single XML documents at once.

-At first, new parser instance must be created:
+At first, a new parser instance must be created:

 ```erlang
 {ok, Parser} = exml:new_parser().
 ```

-Then, one must feed parser with XML document:
+Then, one must feed the parser with an XML document:

 ```erlang
 ok = exml:parse(Parser, <<"<my_xml_doc/>">>, 1).